Step-by-Step Guide to Copyright Compliance

 - Search the UW Libraries Catalog

 - If it is available electronically, you may link to individual articles.
-See instructions for creating stable links to journal articles.
+See instructions for creating stable links to resources.

-Material in the public domain can be scanned and used for e-reserves without copyright restrictions.
+- Public Domain: Material in the public domain can be scanned and used for courses without copyright restrictions.
 In general, government publications and older materials are in the public domain.
+Cornell University has an excellent and when materials pass into the public domain.

 3. Fair use